Learn Connacht Irish

 Frequently asked questions

-Language learning is an inate skill everyone possesses, the rate of acquisition varies according to experience, confidence, access, commitment level and time resources.
+Language learning is an innate skill everyone possesses.
+The rate of acquisition varies according to experience, confidence, access, commitment level and time resources.
 Given some basic school Irish and a medium commitment level (one or two classes per month, on and off) two years is a reasonable timeframe to go from no conversational ability to being able to converse with a native speaker.

-People with better starting abilty and self-confidence can certainly managed it in half the time, likewise complete beginners might take an extra year or two.
+People with better starting ability and self-confidence can certainly manage it in half the time, likewise complete beginners might take an extra year or two.

 You may give up multiple times, that's perfectly normal.
 Life, work intervenes.
 One thing is certain - if you persevere, you will succeed eventually.